All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 Q: What about the 1000s of SpaceX's starlink satellites?
 Does that kind of light pollution annoy Dark Rangers?

-A: No. Because it is a benign type of light pollution that's harmless to human health, poses zero ecological risks, does not produce excessive CO2, and often enhances people's stargazing experience, rather than detracting from the night sky.
-But if you are asking why other astronomers are making such a fuss we are happy to tell you how misguided and self-serving their hyperbolic concerns are...
+A: No. Because it is a benign type of light pollution that's harmless to human health, poses zero ecological risks, does not produce excessive CO2, and often enhances people's stargazing experience rather than detracting from the night sky.
+But if you are asking why other astronomers are making such a fuss, we are happy to tell you how misguided and self-serving their hyperbolic concerns are.
 You just have to read more about that in our FAQs.
 This page is already too long.

 SYZYGY CELEBRATIONS (TLDR?
-Planetary Alignments.. and stuff)
+Planetary Alignments... and stuff)

 Appulse /ap - pulse/ (think "what a heartbeat app measures" as you try and pronounce):

 Is when two sky objects move to where they appear to be as close to each other (as viewed from Earth) as they are going to get in an orbital cycle.
-This is the term that should be used instead of the often used incorrectly (especially by astrologers) phrase, conjunction.
+This is the term that should be used instead of the often incorrectly used (especially by astrologers) phrase, conjunction.

 Conjunction:

-In the most strict sense a conjunction is when 2 solar system bodies have the same Right Ascension (longitudinal degrees between east and west extended into the sky).
-Because our Moon is on it's own plane, it can pass high above or below another planet and still be "in conjunction."
+In the most strict sense, a conjunction is when 2 solar system bodies have the same Right Ascension (longitudinal degrees between east and west extended into the sky).
+Because our Moon is on its own plane, it can pass high above or below another planet and still be "in conjunction."
 If you want to describe "appearing close" then just say "appulse."
 Most often an appulse between Moon and Venus is more interesting than a true conjunction of the same.

 Q: So what is the precise term or terms for having 3 or more objects in the same section of sky?